 If you decided that your app really needs In – App Chat and you don’t confuse this feature with In – App Messaging then let’s see how you can take advantage of this method for creating a connection between your users or to build a bridge between you and your customers.
 There are apps that require by nature chat functionality and there are others that need an extra something to empower their performance:

 - Creating a community.
 It is obvious the necessity of games to simplify the communication between players and to enrich the experience of sharing different levels for users with their online friends.
 The same thing happens with fitness apps where bragging with your results in the moment you achieve them gives you power in following your plan of losing weight.
 This was the reason why Tyler Martin from Turf.ly decided to improve his app with In – App Chat.

 - Making the work a lot easier.
 It is very difficult for users to collaborate with their team through emails or SMS.
 If your app is used for business work and it handles also the messaging requirements, then they won’t need anything else.
-Team of In – App Messenger consider that adding a layer inside your app you will help companies to share valuable information and to save time and money.
+Team of In – App Messenger considers that adding a layer inside your app you will help companies to share valuable information and to save time and money.

 - Offering customer support.
 It is all about the complexity of your app.
 If your users need help in completing some tasks then you must be there to offer your service.
 If you shorten the way between their problems and your solutions then it is a sure fact they can rely on your professionalism.
 This was the aim for Vanhawks’ Mobile App.

-If you are one of app owners who is wondering what is all about In – App Chat and if it is suitable for his app, then you received your answer after you read the paragraphs above.
+If you are one of app owners who are wondering what is all about In – App Chat and if it is suitable for his app, then you received your answer after you read the paragraphs above.
 We covered the main aspects related to In – App Chat and we clarified the misunderstandings which may appear in case of similar terms.
 Now it is your call to decide if you should invest your resources for implementing this feature into your app or if the services provided by your app without it are enough for your users.